 Their parents do not speak English.

 They have ADHD.

 They would just rather play.

 They have poor visual tracking - words jump around on the page for them.

 They need special education because of all of these reasons.

-So, while some of these things seemed to make sense, many did not, and I spent the rest of my career trying to find answers that would alleviate the inequity and the suffering for children who struggle with reading and writing.
+So, while some of these things seemed to make sense, many did not, and she spent the rest of her career trying to find answers that would alleviate the inequity and the suffering for children who struggle with reading and writing.
 At the same time, her own son was struggling with speaking and listening - the foundation for reading and writing - and this, too, became a focus of her attention.

-Within a few years later, Martha was blessed to teach under the guidance of a very dedicated and supportive principal, Ada Kallio, who introduced her to a language arts program called Open Court.
+Fortunately, a few years later, Martha was blessed to teach under the guidance of a very dedicated and supportive principal, Ada Kallio, who introduced her to a language arts program called Open Court.
 This program taught Martha how to teach phonics in a more systematic and explicit way, and the results were exciting and motivating to witness.
-This sparked a lifelong curiosity as she learned that research actually had a lot of the answers, but (back in the 90s) I had to drive to the Ontario Institute for Studies in Education (OISE) at the University of Toronto to find this research myself.
-For thirty years, this research has tried to make its way into the practices of caring and dedicated teachers, but to no avail.
+This sparked a lifelong curiosity as she learned that research actually had a lot of the answers about beginning reading instruction.
+But (back in the 90s) she had to drive to the Ontario Institute for Studies in Education (OISE) at the University of Toronto to find this research for herself.
+For over thirty years, this research has tried to make its way into the practices of caring and dedicated teachers, but to no avail.
 It is only recently that we seem to have hit a critical mass of educators who are asking how we can do better.
 Teachers want to know how to teach reading more effectively for their whole class, not just those who struggle.
 And they are frustrated that they do not know what to do.

 This website is intended to be a living breathing website for teachers, administrators, families, and students to guide them on their journey to "know better", so they can "do better".
-I update the website regularly, adding/changing/deleting my favourite resources as I learn more.
+Martha updates the website regularly, adding, changing, and/or deleting her favourite resources as she learns more.

 Let's get reading right!